 Development of basic, intermediate, and advanced nursing skills.
-Campus laboratories are used for student practice and demonstra-
+Campus laboratories are used for student practice and demonstration of skills.
+Supervision is required by nursing faculty for nursing skills check-offs in the lab.

 NURS 311V Concepts in Nursing Care I